DataBrewery/cubes/doc/server.rst

         * `cut` - specification of cuboid, for example:
           ``cut=date:2004,1|category=2|entity=12345``
         * `drilldown` - dimension to be drilled down.
 For example ``drilldown=date`` will give rows for each value of next level of dimension date.
+You can explicitly specify level to drill down in form: ``dimension:level``, such as: ``drilldown=date:month``
         * `page` - page number for paginated results
         * `pagesize` - size of a page for paginated results
         * `order` - list of attributes to be ordered by